 The Priority Pyramid

-Our top three issues are Education, Environment, and Infrastructure.
+Our top three issues are education, environment, and infrastructure.
 As a retired educator, I believe that the foundation for everything comes from a quality education.
 I support increasing public education funding and a transition towards making two-year degrees, including skilled labor, tuition-free for those whose families earn less than $100,000 annually.

-I believe this will make Pennsylvanians more competitive as our labor market needs have changed, and making further Education more accessible will help meet those ever-changing demands.
+I believe this will make Pennsylvanians more competitive as our labor market needs have changed, and making further education more accessible will help meet those ever-changing demands.
 We should empower our people to rise to these new challenges.

 PennEnvironment’s “Trouble in the Air” report shows Lancaster had 107 unhealthy air days in 2020, while Harrisburg had 97 and Reading had 82.
 These are troubling statistics, but there are actions we can take to preserve our environment for generations to come.
 We need to empower our people to pivot to clean energy.

-As Education is the foundation of our campaign’s platform, I will support legislation that aids in bridging the gap between educational training and our hard-working people.
+As education is the foundation of our campaign’s platform, I will support legislation that aids in bridging the gap between educational training and our hard-working people.
 Many people whose jobs are becoming obsolete, such as fossil fuel, are left to find their next position with minimal resources to transition their talents into a new field.
 Providing the training they desire can empower them to help us tackle the environmental challenges that impact all of us.

 The overturn of Roe V Wade is a triggering event that is even bigger than many people realize.
 It is abortion when the woman does not choose to continue the pregnancy.
 It is a D & C when the viability is no longer there, and a medical professional must remove the tissue to allow the woman’s body to heal.
 It is an IVF treatment for couples who want a child.
+Republicans do not recognize the complexities of this issue and are proposing a blanket ban that will have a devastating impact.

 My opponent claims that the “voters will decide” by placing these Constitutional Amendments on the ballot in 2023, the off-year primary.
-These elections typically attract fewer voters, and the Independents voters are unaware they can vote on constitutional questions.
+These elections typically attract fewer voters, and the Independent voters are unaware they can vote on constitutional questions.
 I will fight for the women of Pennsylvania to ensure that choice remains available.

 It’s your sacred right to vote.
 As a veteran, I was appalled when my opponent, Senator Kristin Phillips-Hill, called for overturning the 2020 election, contributing to the big lie.
 I support mail-in voting and will push for policies that make our elections secure but more accessible.
 We all should strive for and support increased participation in the electoral process.
 Your vote is your voice, and I want to make it easier for us to hear from you.